sflren6741/Handball_analysis/README.md

 Ren Kobayashi, Rikuhei Umemoto, Kazuya Takeda, Keisuke Fujii, Score prediction using multiple object tracking for analyzing movements in 2-vs-2 Handball, IEEE 12th Global Conference on Consumer Electronics (GCCE 2023), 2023.10.10.

 ## Introduction
-You can identify important features in handball 2-vs-2 by using this code.
+You can identify the important features in handball 2-vs-2 by using this code.

 If you have any questions or errors, please contact the author.